Sequential Competitive Facility Location: Exact and Approximate Algorithms: Computational Results

 To the best of our knowledge, there are no immediately available benchmark instances having comparable sizes to what we aim to solve in the existing literature.
-Therefore, we randomly generate our instances following the settings in the sequential CFLP literature including \citet{Kucukaydn2012,Haase2014,Gentile2018}.
+Therefore, we generate our instances following the settings in the sequential CFLP literature including \citet{Kucukaydn2012,Haase2014,Gentile2018}.
 In specific, we consider a $[0, 50] \times [0, 50]$ square on a planar surface, in which the locations of demand points and candidate facility sites are randomly generated with integer coordinates.
-We use the Euclidean metric to compute distances and a MNL model with $\beta := 0.1$ to generate probabilistic utilities.
-In Section \ref{sec:compu:sens}, we conduct sensitivity analysis on the value of $\beta$.
-Without loss of generality, we set $\alpha_j := 0$ for all $j \in J$ to indicate identical attractiveness of each facility.
-We also assume that $J^{\tinyl} = J^{\tinyf} = \emptyset$.
+We employ the Euclidean metric to compute distances and use a MNL model with the default $\beta := 0.1$ to generate probabilistic utilities.
+In the default case, we set $\alpha_j := 0$ for all $j \in J$ to generate homogeneous attractiveness among facilities.
+In Section~\ref{sec:compu:sens}, we vary the values of $\beta$ and test heterogeneous $\alpha_j$-values to observe their impacts on the optimal locations selected by the leader and the follower.
+We assume that $J^{\tinyl} = J^{\tinyf} = \emptyset$ as the case where both the leader and the follower do not own any pre-existing facilities.

-Before introducing our results, we briefly review the scale of experiments conducted by previous studies on sequential CFLP in Table \ref{table 2}.
-Note that except for \citet{Kucukaydn2011}, where five candidate sites are considered, none of the previous studies can guarantee solution optimum.
-In this paper, we challenge to solve problems with up to 100 facility sites and 2000 customer nodes to global optimum.
+Before introducing our results, we briefly review the scale of experiments conducted by previous studies on sequential CFLP in Table \ref{table 2}, where entries $\ast$ indicate that the corresponding paper also optimized $p$ or $r$, in addition to optimizing locations.
+Note that except for \citet{Kucukaydn2011}, where only five candidate sites are considered, none of the previous studies can guarantee solution optimum.
+In this paper, we take up the challenge of solving problems with up to 100 facility sites and 2000 customer nodes to global optimum.